 - English and Scottish folk musics

-- Latin American folk
+- Latin American contemporary and folk music traditions

+We take an approach based on practical engagement with the material.
 At the more advanced stages of your degree, you'll have the opportunity to interact with professional performers during and after the creative process.

 In the last few years the students have interacted with guest composers such as HK Gruber, David Lang, Peter Wiegold, Howard Skempton, Kent Olofsson and Richard Rijnvos.